Assured Autonomy Workshop Series

 - Workshop 1 (October 16-17, 2019 in Arlington, VA) — Identify current and anticipated challenges and problems in assuring autonomous systems within and across applications and sectors.

-- Workshop 2 (tentatively February 2020, location TBD) — Identify existing capabilities, current research, and research trends that could address the challenges and problems identified in workshop 1.
+- Workshop 2 (February 20-21, 2020, Phoenix, AZ) — Identify existing capabilities, current research, and research trends that could address the challenges and problems identified in workshop 1.

 - Workshop 3 (tentatively April 2020, location TBD) — Create a roadmap for assured autonomy that will be usable by Government agencies for building and refining research and development programs and science and technology policy-makers.